aljawaid/TagManager/README.md

 - Add direct link to project tags in the project dropdown menu with tag count
 - Show global tags with project tags in the Project Settings
 - Show project tags in a seperate section above the task description
-- Show HTML/CSS ID and Classes for each tag for further custom styling
 - Show actual colours with values